regina-normal/regina/README.txt

 To run regina:

-  prompt$ regina-kde      (for the graphical user interface) prompt$ regina-python   (for the scripting-only interface)
+  prompt$ regina-gui      (for the graphical user interface) prompt$ regina-python   (for the scripting-only interface)

 If you encounter problems, try: